dylan-foundry/dylanfoundry.org/content/2014-08-function-types.rst

 for the subsequent uses of ``x`` after ``let y = bar(x)`` (assuming nothing assigns a new value to it).

 **Note:** *See if this is actually valid.
-We may already effectively have this bit of type inference due to some other aspects of the type system.*
+This may already effectively be in place due to some other aspects of the type system.*

 Adding Function Types to Open Dylan